regular/ssb-electroparty/readme.md

 > NOTE: this needs a patched version of ssb-party currently

-Electroparty is a meshup of [electro](https://www.npmjs.com/package/electro) and [ssb-party](https://www.npmjs.com/package/ssb-party).
+Electroparty is a mashup of [electro](https://www.npmjs.com/package/electro) and [ssb-party](https://www.npmjs.com/package/ssb-party).
 It is meant as a base for your next great SSB desktop client packed as an electron app.
 Additionally, it provides you with ways to deploy your client directly on ssb, so your users don't need to download anything from the centralised Internet to get updates of your ssb client! (if they already have Electroparty installed, the entire installation process does not need a traditional download-and-install ceremony at all - we can deploy sbb clients using our own app store kind of UI.
 Applications are indexhtmlified and packed into ssb blobs!)

 Instead of bundling and controlling the lifetime of sbot (like patchwork does), electroparty checks whether an instance of sbot is already running and spawns one, if needed (like patchfoo does).
 The sbot instance runs in a headless electron process, no node is needed on the target machine.
 The sbot instnace outlivees your client. (it's a detached process) See ssb-party for details.
 You can stop an sbot instance started this way with `./sbot control.stop`.
 It automatically shutsdown after a configuratable idle time.